garrandall/popular-music-data/tracks/hully-gully-baby-the-dovells.md

 All I wanna do with you
 Is a hully gully baby
 We said goodbye to Mammy
-Hit ev'ry joint in Miami
+Hit every joint in Miami
 We danced all night
 Till dawn's early light
 I said, a hey girl, I love you